robertosolari/ebs_variable_extractor/README.md

 _Enter your Elastic Beanstalk application name:_

-The name of the environment displayed on Beanstalk **MY-APPLICATION**
+The name of the environment displayed on Beanstalk: **MY-APPLICATION**

 cheers